soapyf/Ashguard-Rules/README.md

 - Explosives that exceed a 2 meter kill radius must be interceptable
 - Explosives should not kill through walls or other solid objects
 - AoE/Explosives damage must not be group safe
-- Recharge times on thrown grenades/explosives of all types must be longer then the duration of grenades effect.

 ## Movement Enhancers
 ### Jetpacks